lobehub/chat-plugin-sdk/docs/api/lobe-chat-client.md

 - `name`: the api name of the Function Call
 - `arguments`: the parameter object of the Function Call
+- `state`: if exist the plugin message have state, you can get it from thi
+- `settings`: the plugin settings

 #### Example